-Mitigation Measures Timing of Verification Compliance Verification of • BIO-8: Prior to project approval, a pre-construction clearance survey, following current CDFW protocols, shall be conducted by a qualified biologist to determine if a proposed project will result in project-related impacts to riparian habitat or a special-status natural community or if it may result in direct or incidental impacts to special-status species associated with riparian or wetland habitats.
+Mitigation Measures Timing of Verification Compliance Verified By Verification of Date Completion Initials BIO-8: Prior to project approval, a pre-construction clearance survey, following current CDFW protocols, shall be conducted by a qualified biologist to determine if a proposed project will result in project-related impacts to riparian habitat or a special-status natural community or if it may result in direct or incidental impacts to special-status species associated with riparian or wetland habitats.
 The project applicant/developer for a proposed project shall be obligated to address project-specific impacts to special-status species associated with riparian habitat through agency consultation, development of a mitigation strategy, and/or issuing incidental take permits for the specific special-status species, as determined by the CDFW and/or USFWS.
-(General Plan PEIR Mitigation Measures BIO-2.3) Verification comments: To be completed during environmental review and prior to approval of discretionary project.
+(General Plan PEIR Mitigation Measures BIO-2.3) To be completed during environmental review and prior to approval of discretionary project.
 Only applicable to projects proposed on vacant and undisturbed land in non-urbanized areas.
-Verified By Planning and Development Department Date Initials BIO-9: If a proposed project will result in the significant alteration or fill of a federally protected wetland, a formal wetland delineation conducted according to USACE accepted methodology is required for each project to determine the extent of wetlands on a project site.
+Planning and Development Department BIO-9: If a proposed project will result in the significant alteration or fill of a federally protected wetland, a formal wetland delineation conducted according to USACE accepted methodology is required for each project to determine the extent of wetlands on a project site.
 The delineation shall be used to determine if federal permitting and mitigation strategy are required to reduce project impacts.
 Acquisition of permits from USACE for the fill of wetlands and USACE approval of a wetland mitigation plan would ensure a "no net loss" of wetland habitat within the Planning Area.
 Appropriate wetland mitigation/creation shall be implemented in a ratio according to the size of the impacted wetland.
 (General Plan PEIR Mitigation Measures BIO-3.1) Verification comments: To be completed during environmental review and prior to approval of discretionary project.
 Planning and Development Department BIO-10: In addition to regulatory agency permitting, Best Management Practices identified from a list provided by the USACE shall be incorporated into the design and construction phase of the project to ensure that no pollutants or siltation drain into a federally protected wetland.
-Project design features such as fencing, appropriate drainage and incorporating detention basins shall assist in ensuring project-related impacts to wetland habitat are minimized to If a federally designated wetland, to be incorporated into conditions of approval prior to project approval.
+Project design features such as fencing, appropriate drainage and incorporating detention basins shall If a federally designated wetland, to be incorporated into conditions of approval prior to project approval.
 Planning and Development Department Planning and Development Department